Henry Chandos Pole Gell

 Henry Chandos Pole Gell (10 January 1829 – 31 October 1902) was a High Sheriff of Derbyshire in 1886/7.
-He took the additional surname Gell when he inherited the Gell fortune in 1842.
+He took the additional surname Gell when he inherited the Gell fortune in 1842, and lived at Hopton Hall in Hopton, Derbyshire.

-Biography

-Henry Chandos Pole was the second son of Edward Sacheverell Chandos Pole, of Radbourne Hall.
+Early life

+Henry Chandos Pole was the second son of Edward Sacheverell Chandos-Pole, of Radbourne Hall, and Anna Maria Wilmot, a daughter of Rev. Edward Sacheverel Wilmot.
+His elder brother, Edward Sacheverell Chandos Pole, married Lady Anna Caroline Stanhope (a daughter of the 5th Earl of Harrington), while his younger sisters, Charlotte Chandos-Pole, married Hon.
+John Yarde-Buller (a son of the 1st Baron Churston), and Eleanor Chandos-Pole, married Vice-Admiral Henry Bagot (a son of Rt.
+Rev. Hon.
+Richard Bagot).

+His paternal grandparents were Mary Ware and Sacheverell Pole, who later adopted the additional surname of Chandos, in 1807.

+Career

 In 1842, he took the arms and surname Gell when he succeeded to the estate at Hopton Hall.
 Gell was High Sheriff in 1866/7.
 For many years main residence was at Heverswood (south of Brasted) in Kent as he leased Hopton Hall to a relative.